swakita14/swakita14.github.io/README.md

 ### HW2:

-Our second assignment was to create a form using Javascript and jQuery, and to understand the DOM and how to select and modify it.
+Our second assignment was to create a form using HTML and respond to an user action using Javascript and jQuery, and to understand the DOM and how to select and modify it.

 [Source Code](https://github.com/swakita14/swakita14.github.io/tree/master/HW2)